 The second main way Iowa Workforce Development gets overpayments back is by taking your State tax refund.
 It may be possible to avoid having your tax refund taken or to reduce the size of the refund that is taken.
 If you have an overpayment, you should check to see if you have claimed all possible exemptions from withholding for taxes at your job.
 You may only claim those exemptions for which you qualify.
 If you have not claimed all exemptions for which you qualify, you should change your withholding to claim all those exemptions.
 This will decrease the amount of money that is withheld from your paycheck for taxes.
 This will either reduce or eliminate your tax refund.
 Keep in mind that if you do this, you may owe taxes to the State at the end of the year.
 You should be sure to set aside money from each of your paychecks so that you have money to pay your taxes at the end of the year.

 Another way that Iowa Workforce Development gets back overpayments is taking lottery payments.
 Also, if you do business with the State and have an overpayment, Iowa Workforce Development can take your vendor payments to pay back the overpayment.
 Iowa Workforce Development does not garnish wages or bank accounts to recover overpayments.
-If you have an overpayment and have questions about how this might impact you, feel free to contact Iowa Legal Aid.
+If you have an overpayment and have questions about how this might impact you, contact Iowa Legal Aid.

 Iowa Legal Aid provides help to low-income Iowans.

 To apply for help from Iowa Legal Aid: